labtrac/test-documentation/documentation/payment-entry.md

 To enter a **Payment** or **Credit Note** go to **Payment Entry** in the contents bar.

 Select the account, from the list, that you would like to post the payment against.
-You can search by clicking **Search** at the top of the contents bar. **(MIGHT NEED TO CHANGE WITH NEW VERSION)**

 ![Payment Entry](../images/pe_1.PNG "Payment Entry"){: .center-block.img-responsive}